Ngolinh141/demojson/README.md

 # demojson
-To get fake for testing
+To get fake data for testing